 While detailing their rags-to-riches stories, these hip-hop superstars reflect on black history and their role in uplifting that legacy.

-Prince wrote this funk-rock protest song in 1985 about the oft-ignored underbelly of the country he loved.
+Prince wrote this funk-rock protest song in 1985 calling out the oft-ignored underbelly of the country he loved.